arabind-rajak/Test/README.md

 # Test
-Test Repo command for understan about git
+Test Repo command for understand about git.